grafana-toolbox/grafanimate/README.rst

         ],
     )

-Please have a look at `scenarios.py`_ for a full description file containing multiple scenarios.
+Please have a look at the `scenarios.py`_ file for a full example containing multiple scenarios.

 For getting a detailed and descriptive overview about all available command